tsackton/taelgar/Species/Languages.md

 _Real world analog_: Spanish or Portugese, but with some Italian.
 _Alphabet_: Cymean is written using the Drankorian alphabet *Intelligibility*: Isinguese is a closely related language, and is usually mutually understandable with Cymean.
-Sembaran shares a large vocabulary with Isinguese and to a lesser extent Cymean, but uses a different grammar; it is loosely understandable with effort to speaker of Cymean.
+Sembaran shares a large vocabulary with Isinguese and to a lesser extent Cymean, but uses a different grammar; it is loosely understandable with effort to speakers of Cymean.
 ##### Isinguese
 A number of mutually understandable languages and dialects spoken throughout the [[Istaros Watershed]] before te destruction of [[Isingue]].
-Today it survives amongst the Isinguese refugee communities, especially in the [[Duchy of Maseau]] and the [[Refounded Alliance of Aurbez]].
+Today it survives amongst the Isinguese refugee communities, especially in the [[Duchy of Maseau]] and the [[Refounded Alliance of Aurbez]], and can also be occasionally heard in [[Tollen]].

 _Real world analog_: Spanish or French, more French in the northern areas, Spanish to the south
 _Alphabet_: Isinguese is written using the Drankorian alphabet *Intelligibility*: Cymean is closely related, and is usually understandable to speakers of Isinguese.
 Sembaran shares a large vocabulary with Isinguese and to a lesser extent Cymean, but uses a different grammar; it is somewhat understandable with effort to speaker of Isinguese.
 ##### Chardonian
-A number of mutually understandable languages and dialects spoken in Chardon and the Chardonian Empire, as well as areas under Chardonian influence in the [[Yeraad]] and [[Chasa]] river valleys.
+A number of mutually understandable languages and dialects spoken in Chardon and the Chardonian Empire, as well as areas under Chardonian influence, such as the [[Chasa River Valley]] and the northwest coast of the [[Apporia|Apporian Peninsula]].
 A descendant of the Drankorian tongue, although with Northros influences.
 Chardon sees itself as the inheritor of the Drankorian Empire, and intentionally imitates the Drankorian language in naming.

 _Real world analog_: Italian or Latin, with occasional loan words from Classic Greek.
 Chardon itself tends to be more Latinate, in imitation of Drankor, whereas other dialects are more Italian.
 _Alphabet_: Chardonian is written using the Drankorian alphabet *Intelligibility*: Illorian is a closely related language, and is usually mutually understandable with Chardonian.

-%% Note: As other northern dialects or languages are developed, they may also be mutually understandable with Chardonian %%
+%% Note: As other northern dialects or languages are developed, they may also be mutually understandable with Chardonian.
+The exact historical relationship between Chardonian and other Western Drankorian languages is currently unclear. %%
 ##### Illoria
 The language spoken on the islands of [[Illoria]].